mikedesigns-nvisia/the-conscious-technologists/README.md

-# The Conscious Technologists - Framer Integration
+# The Conscious Technologists Website

-A beautifully designed landing page for The Conscious Technologists collective, optimized for seamless integration with Framer, with comprehensive SEO and accessibility features.
+A beautifully designed landing page for The Conscious Technologists collective, with comprehensive SEO and accessibility features, ready for standard web deployment.

 ## Project Structure